Hydroseeding Contractors in Scotland

 Sector: Mining/Land Reclamation

 Hydroseeding 3,000m² at a Banks Mining site near Cumnock.
-Mining and extraction sites require re-vegetation as part of planning restoration conditions, often on substrates that are poor, compacted or steeply graded.
+Mining and extraction sites require revegetation as part of planning restoration conditions, often on substrates that are poor, compacted or steeply graded.
 Hydroseeding delivers seed establishment on these difficult surfaces where hand-broadcasting or mechanical seeding would struggle to achieve adequate coverage.
-Mining restoration is a core CDTS capability, and we have delivered similar work for quarry and mining operators across the UK.

 Black arrow pointing right.

-Scotland's construction and energy sectors need contractors with genuine specialist equipment and experience — not general landscapers who happen to own a hydroseeder.
-Our fleet of 6 hydroseeders, including 6000L lorry-mounted machines for large-scale work and 2500L towed units for restricted-access sites, means we match equipment to the job.
-We also carry erosion control products (BFM and EFM) for slopes up to 1:1, which is critical on wind farm access tracks, rail cuttings and coastal exposures.
+Scottish construction and energy sectors need contractors with genuine specialist capability, not general landscapers who happen to own a hydroseeder.
+Our fleet of 6 hydroseeders, including 6,000L lorry-mounted machines for large-scale work and 2,000L towed units for restricted-access sites, means we match equipment to the job.
+We also carry BFM and EFM erosion control products for slopes up to 1:1, which is critical on wind farm access tracks, rail cuttings and exposed coastal works.

 Black arrow pointing right.